apollo-elements/apollo-elements/docs/api/core/interfaces/subscription/index.md

      Thank you for your interest in Apollo Elements 😁
 ------------------------------------------------------------------------------------------ -->

-# Core >> Interfaces >> ApolloSubscription || 30

 Subscription components update in real time in reaction to events on your GraphQL server.
 They are ideal for uses like chat rooms or stock tickers.

 Subscription components inherit the [ApolloElementInterface](../element/).